fbpx

 For example, add the [job description] tag in Commusoft to automatically highlight the exact service that needs to be done.
 Customers will respond more readily to specific queries than generic references.

-4. A direct approach.
+4. A direct approach

 ‘There’s a time and a place for long, creative, cutesy copy.
-Reminder emails are not one of them’, writes DJ Waldow in his Entrepreneur article The Keys to Writing Reminder Emails That Work:
+Reminder emails are not one of them’,

 “Focus on short, clear and concise copy.
 No fluff.
 Don’t mince words.
 Tell your subscribers why you are emailing them and direct them to the call to action.”

-5. An effective call to action.
+5. An effective call to action

 Just as we mentioned with the shopping basket reminder, you want to direct your customers to take action when they receive your reminder.